-- B3 With reference to nuclear powered submarines MoD has established PSE mechanisms through existing Local Liaison Committees at the naval bases although meetings are not all held regularly at all sites.
-The project, formerly known as (ISOLUS) has undertaken earlier public and stakeholder engagement through the Front End Consultation (FEC) and the Consultation on Initial Outline Proposals (CIOP) in 2001 and 2003 respectively.
+- B3 With reference to nuclear powered submarines, MoD has established PSE mechanisms through existing Local Liaison Committees at the naval bases although meetings are not held regularly at all sites.
+The Submarine Dismantling Project (SDP), formerly known as (ISOLUS), has undertaken earlier public and stakeholder engagement through the Front End Consultation (FEC) in 2001 and the Consultation on Initial Outline Proposals (CIOP) in 2003.
 The SDP Advisory Group includes a wide range of participants including industry and NGOs.
-A web site exists with a facility to subscribe to a news update service25.
+A website exists with a facility to subscribe to a news update service24.
 The project is currently planning for a national and local public consultation in the near future on technical options for dismantling and potential dismantling sites.
-This will be supported by a SEA. - B4 MoD is developing a new Nuclear Liabilities Strategy; however plans for PSE are not known.
+This will be supported by an SEA. - B4 MoD is developing a new Nuclear Liabilities Strategy; however plans for PSE are not known.